geoartop/Hack-You/README.md

 This will be the repository for our game

 The team is :

-Georgios Artopoulos
+Georgios Artopoulos (you mean spyros?)

 Elisavet Voulgari